 This reduction in stock-outs and mark-downs can only be achieved consistently by improving the way in which stock is planned and managed.

 Are these results really possible or are they just a plausible piece of bait dangled by over enthusiastic salesmen?
-If we look at Hoogenbosch, the Dutch shoe retailer who run a chain of over 200 stores in Benelux and have implemented IBM's Makoro software (Now sold by I2 as I2 Merchandise Planner), their own estimate of improvements is as follows:
+If we look at Hoogenbosch, the Dutch shoe retailer who run a chain of over 200 stores in Benelux and who implemented IBM’s Makoro software, their own estimate of improvements was as follows:

 (source: IBM Case Study)

 Another area in which savings can be measured is in human resources.
-In Retail Week, February 27th 2004, a survey showed that a typical salary for a merchandiser in the UK stands at between 30,000 and 40,000 pounds per annum.
-Let us suppose that our company has 10 merchandisers and that investing in a planning system meant that they no longer spent Monday morning entering and preparing data.
+According to “Total Jobs” the average salary for a merchandiser in the UK stood at 28,000 pounds per annum in October 2018.
+Let us suppose that our company has 10 merchandisers and that investing in a planning system meant that they no longer spent most of Monday morning entering and preparing data.
 The half day saving in labour costs alone would exceed 25,000 pounds each year.
 Assuming that they used this time in making productive commercial decisions, then the additional return on investment could be many times this amount, and on a continuous basis.
 Add this to the dividend from improved planning and you have a very compelling case for implementing a planning system

 These improvements obviously involve investment in three areas, computer software, computer hardware and human resources, all coming together to optimise the return on investment in stock.